 Those who’d rather own one coffee appliance that’s ready for anything, you should check this Ninja’s super versatile coffee maker.
 The Ninja gives you so many brewing options.
 There are 6 different cup sizes: cup, XL cup, travel mug, XL multi-serve, full carafe, and a half carafe.
 You can control the strength and style of your coffee by choosing standard brew, rich brew, over ice, cold brew, or specialty brew.

 If you really want a single serve machine, check out the Nespresso VertuoLine.
 While Nespresso pods are more expensive than k-cups ($1.10 per coffee capsule, $0.85 per espresso capsule) and you need to order pods online, Nespresso has more options.
 This machine makes espresso and regular coffee.
 By default, brewed coffee capsule makes 7.7 oz, while espresso makes 1.35 oz, but you can easily adjust the volume manually or set the desired water volume for your coffee and for espresso (from 0.3 ounces up to 17 ounces!).
 Nespresso has a recycling program for their pods so you can recycle them and generally, the coffee tastes better.
-The machine and frother bundle normally costs $249, but you can get it for less than $150 on Black Friday/ Cyber Monday.
+The machine and frother bundle normally costs $249, but you can get usually find it on sale on Amazon.

 Weigh the options and really think about what will be better for you — and your budget.
 I hope this helps!